 - Sharing buttons.
 (Pro)

-The WPZOOM Social Feed Widget provides you with a WordPress widget that you can then place on anywhere on any page or post in your website.
+The WPZOOM Social Feed Widget provides you with a WordPress widget that you can then place anywhere on any page or post on your website.

 - Full-width widget area.